Land Use & Agriculture

 Cut food waste

-Food waste doesn’t just waste our money and resources— it sits in landfills and generates a significant amount of CO2 as it decomposes it produces methane, in addition to the wasted GHG emissions from growing it.
+Food waste doesn’t just waste our money and resources— as it sits and decomposes in landfills, it generates a significant amount of CO2 and methane.
+In addition to this, GHG emissions that are emitted during the growing, processing, transport and retail stages of production must also be taken into account.
 Reducing food waste limits these unnecessary emissions and can allow land to be used for non-food production purposes, such as reforestation or conservation.
 Transforming our food systems to be more mindful of where food ends up also offers an opportunity to tackle food scarcity and ensure that the distribution of food is more equitable.

 Net Zero Policy for Land Use and Agriculture